wochatme/PuttyGPT/askrob/build.md

 ```
 You can run the putty.exe by typing putty.exe in the same window or double click this file in file explorer.

 Maybe you want to build a release version which has a smaller image size.
 Putty disable us to compile release verion from the source code.
-So remove the below texts from c:\gpt\putty\defs.h.
+So please remove the below texts from c:\gpt\putty\defs.h.
 These texts are located between line 14 to line 23 in defs.h.
 ```
 #ifdef NDEBUG
 /*